Selection, Reflection and Self-Refinement: Revisit Reasoning Tasks via a Causal Lens: Method

-\paragraph{Example: Sudoku.} In Sudoku, as illustrated in Figure~\ref{fig:illustration_sudoku}$, \rvx$ is the initial partially filled grid (\ref{fig:illustration_sudoku_problem}), $\rvy$ is other entries to be completed (\ref{fig:illustration_sudoku_single_entry}), and $\rvz$ represents the latent rules: each row, column, and block (respectively) must contain all digits exactly once (\ref{fig:illustration_sudoku_causal_graph}).
+\paragraph{Example: Sudoku.} In Sudoku, as illustrated in Figure~\ref{fig:illustration_sudoku}$, \rvx$ is the initial partially filled grid (\ref{fig:illustration_sudoku_problem}), $\rvy$ is other entries to be completed (\ref{fig:illustration_sudoku_single_entry}), and $\rvz$ represents the latent rules which characterizes the relationship between $X$ and $Y$: each row, column, and block (respectively) must contain all digits exactly once (\ref{fig:illustration_sudoku_causal_graph}).
 The set of selection mechanisms is given by

+where $S$ denotes the selection mechanism and the Boolean value $S(z)$ (or $S_z$) indicates whether the current pair $(X, Y)$ satisfies rule $z$.
 Thus, solving Sudoku corresponds to selecting $(\rvx,\rvy)$ pairs (which are derived from mapping $\rvx$ to the space of numbers) such that the corresponding $\rvz$ satisfies (a set of) selection criteria $S \in \mathcal{S}$.